A few years ago my children were really into Lego, so I planned some ways to explore the Christmas story using Lego.

-You can buy a set online but, like this one, they’re not cheap and only feature a small number of the characters actually mentioned in the Bible story.
-So I’m planning a combination of these options:
+You can buy a set online but, like these ones, they’re not cheap and only feature a small number of the characters actually mentioned in the Bible story, so here are a few options to DIY!

 2 Use instructions

-There are loads of Lego nativity scenes online, some of which even have instructions on how to make them.
-I’ve downloaded some of these and am going to offer them alongside the free build option.
-Here’s some nice instructions I’ve found which include hand drawn instructions for Mary, Joseph and Jesus, the shepherds and wise men, sheep and camels!
-There’s plenty there to get even fairly serious Lego-heads engaged!
+There are loads of Lego nativity ideas online, some of which even have instructions on how to make them.
+I’ve downloaded some of these and have offered them alongside the free build option.
+Here are some nice instructions I’ve found which include hand-drawn instructions for Mary, Joseph and Jesus, the shepherds and wise men, sheep and camels!
+There’s plenty there to get even fairly serious Legoheads engaged!

-My children have enjoyed a combination of these, making the Mary, Joseph and Jesus from the instructions, and creating ad-lib sheep and a donkey and a house for them to stay in.
+My children have enjoyed a combination of these ideas, making the Mary, Joseph and Jesus from the instructions, and creating ad-lib sheep and a donkey and a house for them to stay in.